alexbarbosa1989/HotRodClient-TestCache/README.md

 - datagrid-jboss-marshalling: implements the generic GenericJBossMarshaller to store and retrieve data.
 - datagrid-protostream: implements protostream to store and retrieve structured data.

-The current project requires a running RHDG instance (RHDG 8.3 or upper).
+The current project requires a running RHDG instance.
 It was developed and tested using Data Grid 8.4 and OpenJDK 11.

 To clone the current project's branch:
 ~~~